OANDA vs Admiral Markets Comparison

 Is OANDA or Admiral Markets safer for forex and CFDs trading?

 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-OANDA holds 6 global Tier-1 licenses, while Admiral Markets holds 2.
-In our analysis of 23 international regulators across 50 brokers, OANDA earned a higher Trust Score than Admiral Markets.
+OANDA holds 7 global Tier-1 licenses, while Admiral Markets holds 4.
+Admiral Markets holds 2 global Tier-2 licenses, while OANDA holds 0.
+In our analysis of 23 international regulators across 50 brokers, OANDA and Admiral Markets earned the same Trust Score.

 Which trading platform is better: OANDA or Admiral Markets?